GirllunarExplorer/Python-Exercism-Solutions/phone-number/README.md

 Hint: Only make one test pass at a time.
 Disable the others, then flip each on in turn after you get the current failing one to pass.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-Event Manager by JumpstartLab [view source](http://tutorials.jumpstartlab.com/projects/eventmanager.html)